 Posture correction therapy may be mildly to moderately useful in instances where there is actually some soft-tissue condition to blame for the sciatic nerve expression, such as a muscle imbalance, or other anatomical deficit, such as short leg syndrome.

-Posture therapy is also helpful for patients with many other dorsalgia problems, such as hyperkyphosis.
+Posture therapy is also helpful for patients with many other dorsalgia problems, such as hyperlordosis or hyperkyphosis.

 Poor posture is characterized by many possible causative and contributory criteria.
 Some of the most common physical characteristics of bad posture include: